Washington: Behind Closed Doors: Primary cast

+Production

+Washington: Behind Closed Doors cost $8 million to film and produce.

 Release

 The 12 ½‐hour television miniseries was broadcast in 6 parts, airing across six consecutive nights on ABC from September 6 to September 11, 1977.
 The DVD was released on June 5, 2012.

+Reception

 The show did well in the Nielsen ratings.
 The last segment (Sunday September 11) was the third-highest rated prime time program of the week (23.6 rating, 17.2 million homes); the Thursday episode was fourth (23 rating, 16.7 million); and the debut Tuesday episode ranked eighth (22 rating, or 16 million).
 Other parts finished 16th (Friday), 17th (Wednesday), and 25th (Saturday; typically a low viewership night) for the same week.

+Critical response

+John J. O'Connor of The New York Times wrote: "There are serious flaws in Washington: Behind Closed Doors.
+Some of the spy stuff is ludicrous.
+The secretcode telephone calls of one woman agent could have been snatched intact from a Lily Tomlin routine.
+But if the production can be brought back to the main plot, dispensing with its unnecessary distractions, it could serve nicely as a giant slice of escapism drenched in titillating reality.
+The series certainly beats most of the competition it will be facing this week."

 Awards and nominations

 Robert Vaughn received an Emmy Award for his performance as the President's Chief of Staff, with other nominations going to the show itself as Outstanding Series, to Jason Robards for his portrayal of President Richard Monckton with its overt Nixonian images, director Gary Nelson, cinematographers Joseph Biroc and Jack Swain, art directors Jack DeShields and Jamie Claytor and set decorator Barbara Kreiger.